Anushri23-code/Oral_Cancer_Risk_Prediction/README.md

 Extracts features from numeric, categorical, and textual input.

-Predicts risk level using Logistic Regression.
+Predicts risk level using Random Forest Classifier.

 Stores all predictions in data/predictions.csv.